 Bowdoin College Library is committed to providing equitable access to all users of our physical and electronic collections, services, spaces, and programs and will provide assistance to anyone who needs it.
 Please ask at any library service desk or via phone, chat, or email.

-Contact Erin Valentino, Associate Librarian for Research, Instruction, and Outreach, if you have questions not answered below.
+Contact Karen Jung,Head of Access & User Services and Music Librarian, if you have questions not answered below.

 The Hawthorne-Longfellow Library (HL) and the Hatch Science Library offer building accessibility through easy-open touch pads on entrance doors.
 Access to Special Collections & Archives, the Media Commons (MC), and Hubbard Hall stacks is available through the HL Library entrance.
 Beckwith Music Library (located in Gibson Hall) and Pierce Art Library (located in the Visual Art Center) are not wheelchair accessible.
 Staff will page items from these libraries for pickup at the HL circulation desk.